dslik/red-jellies/final-project/final-project-report.md

 Raw sensor data, charts, maps and animations can be saved or shared via e-mail and instant messaging.

-7. WHat happens when something goes wrong?
+7. What happens when something goes wrong?

 If a sensor doesn't respond when dropping a sensor, it may be defective.
-Put it away in a seperate pouch to check later.
+Put it away in a separate pouch to check later.

 If a sensor doesn't respond when collected, it may have become completely discharged.
 Holding your phone against the sensor for 1 minute should provide enough of a charge to allow the data to be read.
-If it still doesn't respond, put it away in a seperate pouch, and use the charger to recharge the sensor.
+If it still doesn't respond, put it away in a separate pouch, and use the charger to recharge the sensor.

 If a sensor doesn't blink when charging, it is likely defective, and should be recycled as e-waste.